Multepal/app-aanalte/SPEC.md

 - Create schema for defining Topics.
 - Create schema for capturing Annotations.
+- Create schema for Relations (among topics).
 - Create XSLT for merging topics, annotations, and target texts.
 - Adapt current Aanalte to work with the output

 ## Assumptions

-- Topics and annotations will live in a repo separate from the documents they annotate.
+- Topics, relations, and annotations will live in a repo separate from the documents they annotate.
 - Individual topics and annotations will be stored in separate files.
+Relations may grouped by source.
 - Topics will be linked to texts from the text.
 - Annotations will be linked to texts from the annotation file.
 - Annotations will use XPath to specify target elements in a text.
 (This may be challenged by using CTE.)